Skip to main content

 Section 200.318(k) of 2 CFR, states in part:

-The non-federal entity alone must be responsible in accordance with good administrative practice and sound business judgement for the settlement of all contractual and administrative issues arising out of procurements.
-[Procurements should always comply with 2 CFR, Section 200.319—Competition] … Violations of law will be referred to the local, State, or Federal authority having proper jurisdiction.
+The recipient or subrecipient is responsible, for the settlement of all contractual and administrative issues arising out of its procurement transactions.
+[Procurements should always comply with 2 CFR, Section 200.319—Competition] Violations of law must be reported to the Federal, State, or local authority with proper jurisdiction.

 Court decisions have found contracts made in violation of California GC, Section 1090 were void.